 Download applications that deal with JLPT.
 There are flashcards application available on the app store.
 Always test your knowledge.

 Read books, magazines or papers written in the Japanese language.
 Know your limits of how many words you know.
 You can then surpass these limits.

 Dedication is the key.
 Spend most of your time learning the language.
 You can review what you have learned the other day.
 In studying the language, you can spend one to three hours.
-For listening, you can spend your leisure time in playing videos or mp3 formats conversations.
+For listening, you can spend your leisure time playing videos or mp3 formats conversations.

 It never hurts having a wide range of vocabulary.
 If you are really interested in a language, you will learn every corner of it.
 Write about what you recently learned.

 Don’t just focus on the reading section or have more time in the listening section.
 Learn them side by side.

-Some may want to study the Japanese language in Japan rather taking it in their home country because they considered learning could be at best if they can practice it right away.
+Some may want to study the Japanese language in Japan rather than taking it in their home country because they considered learning could be at best if they can practice it right away.
 Of course, you will be talking with the locals every day, and for sure will help you improve your Japanese skills.
 If you also think that learning Japanese in Japan could be helpful, then why not apply with us FAIR Inc. We would be glad to assist you.